microtrain/bootcamp/02-ProgrammingBasics/04-PHPControlStructures.md

 # [PHP Control Structures](http://php.net/manual/en/language.control-structures.php)

 Programming is little more that reading data and piecing together statements that take action on that data.
 Every language will have it's own set of control structures.
 For most languages a given set of control structures will be almost identical.
-In the Bash lesson we learned only a control structures most of which exist in PHP.
+In the Bash lesson we learned a few control structures most of which exist in PHP.
+While the syntax may be a little different, the logic remains the same.

-## Exercise 2 - If, Else If, Else
+## Exercise 3 - If, Else If, Else

-Add the following to the path _/var/www/mtbc/php/if_else.php_.
+Create the following path _/var/www/php/if_else.php_ and open it Atom.
+Then add the following lines.
 ````
 <?php